Apartments Near Me

 View this post on Instagram

 If giant roller coasters aren’t enough to scare you, maybe you could use a dose of the paranormal.
 If so, the good news is that San Antonio has that covered as well.
-In fact, the city offers a surprisingly high number of ghost and vampire tours, some of which can even be seen on Segways.
+In fact, the city offers renters here a surprisingly high number of ghost and vampire tours, some of which can even be seen on Segways.
 Choose either a day or night tour and take it as an opportunity to see the lesser-known corners of the city — all while learning about its supposedly haunted locations.
 After all, every day can be Halloween if you’re in the right state of mind — or in San Antonio, as it turns out.

 Meet the Mammals at Sea World

 Penguins, dolphins, sea lions, killer whales — Sea World in San Antonio is home to a large number of marine animals that you don’t come across every day.
 Spread across 250 acres on the west side of the city, the San Antonio Sea World is the largest marine life park in the nation.
-Here, visitors can enjoy unique experiences with mammals and aquamarine animals, as well as family-friendly live shows and exciting rides.
+Here, renters can enjoy unique experiences with mammals and aquamarine animals, as well as family-friendly live shows and exciting rides.

 Take a Walk in the Botanical Garden

 Given the city’s great year-round weather, one of the best things to do in San Antonio is to spend time outdoors.
 And, what better way to take in the fresh air and beautiful nature than by visiting the botanical garden?
 Plus, San Antonio’s Botanical Garden is nationally recognized as one of the very best as it offers a diverse museum of plants; a research and conservation facility; and an entertainment venue.
-As a result, it’s safe to say you can easily spend an entire day in this relaxing oasis.
+As a result, it’s safe to say renters can easily spend an entire day in this relaxing oasis.

 Visit the Witte Museum